 - Clean your hands before meals.
 If you are not near a hand wash basin, please use the hand sanitiser or hand wipes at your bedside.

 - Clean your hands with soap and water after going to the toilet.

 - Encourage your visitors to clean their hands when they enter and leave the ward, and ask them not to visit you if they are ill

 All staff should clean their hands before any contact with you or the environment.

 If you are worried that a staff member has not cleaned their hands, you have a right to ask that they do so.
 If you find this difficult, please talk to the ward sister or nurse in charge.

 You might be asked to wear personal protective equipment (PPE), such as a face mask.
-This is for your own and other's protection.
-Please speak with nursing staff if you have any questions.
+This is for your own and others' protection.
+Please speak with the nursing staff if you have any questions.

 Your clinical team will talk to you about your condition and options for treatment.
 Most people respond well to treatment.